relax94/The-Book-of-VIPER/README.md

-# The-Book-of-VIPER
+# Super Important

-transferred to rambler-digital-solutions account
+This repository is **outdated**.
+The project `The-Book-of-VIPER` has moved to our new home - [Rambler Digital Solutions](https://github.com/rambler-digital-solutions/The-Book-of-VIPER).